winterwang/ForIEA2017/poster-filtered.markdown

 # COI Declaration:

-The authors havs no conflict of interest with any corporate organizations relating to this presentation.
+The authors have no conflict of interest with any corporate organizations relating to this presentation.

 <!--\vskip4.4cm-->